AqwamCreates/DataPredict/docs/BasicTutorials/CreatingOurFirstModel.md

-# Creating A Machine Learning Model Object
+# Creating A Machine Learning Model

 For our first model, we will use "BinaryRegression".
 We will create a new "BinaryRegression" model object using new().